 New Bedford Public Schools is committed to providing families the information they require to understand their children's schooling in a language and/or form the family best understands-including in two languages for those families in which one home speaks one language and the other home speaks another language.
-When requested/required families will receive all general information provided in English in the language they speak best, with an emphasis on those languages most commonly found in New Bedford Public Schools, namely Spanish and Portuguese.
-For meetings, families will be provided an interpretation, or a separate meeting held solely in a language they understand, for general meetings and information.
-For specific meetings and specific information, families will be provided said information in their home language and / or an interpreter for any such meetings if necessary.
+Families will receive all general information provided by the district in English and their home language.
+For meetings, families will be provided an oral interpretation in a language they understand.
+For written communication, families will be provided a written translation in their home language.
 Families will never be asked to sign a document in a language they do not understand.
-For those families who do not possess literacy skills, information will be communicated orally, in full, prior to their signing any document.
+For those families who do not possess literacy skills or a written home language, information will be communicated orally, in full, prior to their signing any document.